What can it do

 While this example is base on 1 million real flight records, though it could as easily work on financial products or eCommerce transactions.

 At the end of the day, data is data.

 Hybrid models are effectively multiple different models being run in parallel and then comparing the output of those models against one another and choosing the most accurate of them or combining them to maximise efficiency.

 Most of the inaccuracies that arise from non-hybrid recommender systems are due to the underlying model hitting an edge case that it is not equipped to deal with and therefore failing, by running the models in parallel as one model hits an edge case the other models are able to compensate.

 Why hybrid models matter

-That is why hybrid systems are so important, they reduce the number failures an individual model would encounter by an many orders of magnitude.
+This is why hybrid systems are so important, they reduce the number of failures an individual model would encounter by many orders of magnitude.